arrenkhl/alaska-coding-exercise/README.md

 - This gives a run-time efficiency of O(6), and so I decided to keep this solution and move on to creating an interface

 ### Implementing solution in JavaScript
-- When implementing my code into JavaScript, there were some changes to the logic that needed to be made
+- When implementing my code into JavaScript, there were some changes to the logic that needed to be made in order to accommodate for two players and display changes on the webpage
-- First, to initialize the array of dice, I used an array of objects:
+- First, to initialize the array of dice, I used an array of die objects, similar to the structs used in C:
 ```js
 var dice = [];